 What I've done A peek into jobs, work, journalism

-At the moment, I am the publisher of a small-town newspaper in rural Alberta.
+For about four years, I was the publisher of a small-town newspaper in rural Alberta.
 Sounds passé, doesn't it?
 It's not.
-The Athabasca Advocate may be a weekly print publication, but it has been my job to keep it alive and move it toward digital.
+The Athabasca Advocate may be a weekly print publication, but it was my job to keep it alive and move it toward digital.

 Before that, I was a content editor at the Toronto Star, helping to put together their daily tablet edition.
 I worked with most sections at the newspaper — sports, national, city, arts, travel and the investigative team.